After a suicide

 - people can also feel guilty that they have survived whilst the other person has died

-There is no right or wrong way to feel in suicide bereavement and it’s normal to return to different feelings, sometimes called stages of grief, at different times.
-Grief is not linear and people can return to stages they may already have experienced.
+There is no right or wrong way to feel in suicide bereavement, and it’s quite normal to experience a range of reactions, sometimes called the stages of grief, at different times.
+Grief is not linear and people’s reactions can appear to improve and then deteriorate again a number of times before they are able to come to terms with what has happened.

 Practical considerations in the workplace